fjord-prefect/ModelOps-with-Prefect/README.md

 # ModelOps-with-Prefect

+This is an poc suggestion of a way to implement the start of a CI/CD/CT process.
+I chose Prefect because it's the lowest overhead and easiest to get started of the MLOps tools out there eg Airflow, Kubeflow etc.  I'm not a proponent of prefect despite my github handle.
+I'd actually choose Airflow over Prefect due to its larger user base and tutorials for different non-template use cases are more readily available.

+The example model I chose is an object detect model which uses Joseph Redmon's You Only Look Once model architecture to predict bounding box coordinates of dogs in images.
+Basically it predicts where a dog is in an image by drawing a box around it.
+I've hard coded scripts.utils to only pull 3 images of dogs from coco so if you'd actually want to train a good model you'll have to alter line 42 in scripts/utils.py.
+This will download about 5000 images of dogs if you let it.

 You will need python 3.6, docker, and prefect which are the only dependencies for your host machine.
 This workflow can be run on windows, mac or linux; however, setting up docker and python 3.6 will vary depending on your host machine.
 I recommend using conda to set up a python environment and to install docker follow the instructions here https://www.docker.com/get-started.

 Assuming you have docker and conda already installed here are the step by step instructions and will work for any host os.